Pay per Lead Versus Pay per Click Marketing for Attorneys

 No guaranteed result

-When Should Your Law Firm Use PPL or PPC
+Should Your Law Firm Use PPL or PPC?

 PPL and PPC are two marketing tactics that can quickly deliver leads for your law firm.
-The key difference between them is that with PPL, a third party does all the marketing for you, whereas, with PPC, you are involved in the entire advertising process, and you need some skill sets to do so.
+The key difference between them is that with PPL, a third party does the marketing for you, whereas, with PPC, you are involved in the entire advertising process, and you’ll need skills to do so.

-Your advertising strategy should comprise both short-term plans and long-term plans — you should know what you’re doing to get clients now and what you will be doing to ensure that, years down the line, you have built a system that attracts clients to you.
-Both PPL and PPC are great tactics to get the clients your law firm needs to grow while building your digital presence and long-term marketing plan.
+Your advertising strategy should comprise both short-term plans and long-term plans — know what you’re doing to get clients now as well as what you will be doing to ensure a system that attracts clients to you years later.
+Both PPL and PPC can get the clients your law firm needs to grow while building your digital presence and long-term marketing plan, but what’s right for you may vary drastically in comparison to someone who has more time to devote to marketing.

 Martindale-Avvo: Your Guide to Law Firm Marketing

-Ready to run a successful pay per click campaign or generate a high volume of qualified leads without compromising on quality?
-Our pay per click service and pay per lead program can help you get started.
+Ready to generate a high volume of qualified leads without compromising on quality?
+Our pay-per-lead program with Martindale-Nolo can help you get started.